These infectious diseases, also known as communicable diseases, include MRSA, measles, scarlet fever and E.coli.

 Diseases that must be notified include:

-For more information about meningitis see Public Health England's factsheet in the related documents section of this page.
+For more information about meningitis see Public Health England's factsheet attached to this page.

 In some cases these notifications are used to monitor the development of outbreaks in a community or to evaluate the success of immunisation programmes.